kavnish/kavnish.github.io/_posts/2021-05-12-Pytorch-Notes.md

 `x[:, 1:3] would extract all rows and columns 1 through 2 of the tensor x.`

 Ellipsis slicing: You can use ellipsis slicing to extract a sub-tensor from a larger tensor along multiple dimensions.
-It is just a way to avoid using mutiple : to extract multiple dimensions.
+It is just a way to avoid using multiple : to extract multiple dimensions.
 For example,

 `x[..., 1:3] would extract all elements along the first dimension and columns 1 through 2 of the tensor x.`

-Newaxis slicing: You can use newaxis slicing to add a new dimension to a tensor.
+New-Axis: You can use new-axis slicing to add a new dimension to a tensor.
 For example,

 `x[:, None, :] would add a new dimension between the first and second dimensions of the tensor x.`

-Stride slicing: You can use stride slicing to extract elements from a tensor with a non-contiguous memory layout.
+Strides: You can use stride slicing to extract elements from a tensor with a non-contiguous memory layout.
 For example,

 `x[:, ::2] would extract all rows and every other column of the tensor x.`